UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 - **Abstract**: [What is the project about, give links, funding info, duration etc.]

 - **Resource Usage**:  [Explain where the recordings are derived from, like interview recordings on device/ zoom or other forms of audio/video recordings from offline/online sources.
 Give the average and maximum number of recordings to be transcribed/translated.
-Give the average and maximum size of recordings in mins/hours.
+Give the average and maximum sise of recordings in mins/hours.
 Mention if it is a transcribing or translation requirement.
 Mention the language spoken in the recordings, if known, and a rough estimate of number of recordings for each of these languages.
 Ignore the "core-hours" and "hours required to analyse one sample" requirement.]

 - **Abridged Data Management Plan**:  [Address all points.
 Mention the recording file types example: .mp3, .mp4, .wav etc.]